Getting Started

 3. Clone the FINN compiler from the repo: git clone https://github.com/Xilinx/finn/ and go into the directory where it is cloned

-5. Optionally, follow the instructions on PYNQ board first-time setup or Alveo first-time setup for board setup.
+5. Optionally, follow the instructions on PYNQ board first-time setup, Vitis-based Alveo first-time setup, or Slash-based Alveo first-time setup for board setup.

 6. Optionally, set up a Vivado/Vitis license.